Linus4/eldritchinstinct/eldritch-instinct-srd.md

 | 0 | **You are heavily wounded**.
 Reduce your CON by 1d10 and roll on the wounds table. |
 | 1-6 | **You are dying**.
 Unless you receive First Aid, you will die in 1d4 rounds.
 Roll on the wounds table. |
 | 7-9 | **You have died.** Create a new PC or take over a contact or NPC. |

-**Dying**: If you do not receive professional medical treatment within 1 hour, you must make a CON save.
-If you fail, make another death save.

 ### Healing